-- 1) Students will determine efficient means of solving a problem through investigation of multiple mathematical models to include inductive and deductive reasoning. - 2) Students will apply logic in contextual situations to formulate and determine the valitity of logical statements using a variety of methods. - 3) Students will apply mathematical concepts visually and contextually to represent, interpret, and reason about geometric figures. - 4) Students will recognize the characteristics of numbers and utilize numbers along with their operations appropriately in context. - 5) Students will analyze and interpret representations of data to draw reasonable conclusions.
+- 1) Students will determine efficient means of solving a problem through investigation of multiple mathematical models. - 2) Students will apply logic in contextual situations to formulate and determine the validity of logical statements using a variety of methods. - 3) Students will apply mathematical concepts visually and contextually to represent, interpret, and reason about geometric figures. - 4) Students will recognize the characteristics of numbers and utilize numbers along with their operations appropriately in context. - 5) Students will analyze and interpret representations of data to draw reasonable conclusions.